TrudAX/denistrunin-blog/src/draft/xpptools-licenseusagelog/index.md

 excerpt: "This blog post describes a tool that allows you to monitor license usage"
 ---

-In this blog post, I will describe
+In this blog post, I will describe how the current licensing works in D365FO and an open-source X++ utility that allows you to track the actual usage of elements and compare it with the elements assigned to the user.

-## Technical details
+## Description of the current license model

 At first, the new licensing model may look confusing, e.g., what all this "Entitled, not Entitled" means.
 I try to describe my path to understanding this.

 The legacy model relied on AOT properties for MenuItems.
-For example, here I open in Visual Studio a **WHSLoadTable** MenuItem that has 2 properties:  what license is required for read-only access, and what license is required if the access is write.
+For example, here I open a **WHSLoadTable** MenuItem in Visual Studio that has 2 properties: which license is required for read-only access, and which license is required for write access.

 ![Menu item properties](VSMenuItemProperties.png)

-This model obviously can't cover all the complexity of the current license model(e.g. you have Finance or SCM or both), so Microsoft released a new model, where they store all the license info in Licensing* tables and provide it to users.
+This model obviously can't cover all the complexity of the current license model(e.g. you have Finance or SCM or both), so Microsoft released a new model, where they store all the license info on their servers and provide them to users in in Licensing* tables.
 Data for these tables is calculated internally by Microsoft services and periodically (e.g., every 8h) synchronised with the Tier2/PROD environment.
+All custom menu items are treated as Teams licenses in this model.

 Here is the same menu item license properties with the new model.

 ![LicensingTablesView](LicensingTablesView.png)

-So now the logic is different, if the user has **Read** access to this WHSLoadTable menu, he should have one of the 7 licenses, and if he has **Write** access, he should have a SCM or SCM Premium license.
+So now the logic is different, if the user has **Read** access to this **WHSLoadTable** menu, he should have one of the 7 licenses, and if he has **Write** access, he should have a SCM or SCM Premium license.
 That's what "Entitled" means.

 Microsoft provides a form "**Licenses usage summary**" where they actually display the result of the above query, but in a different granularity (Role - Duty - Privilege)